AlexandreGrego1/FinalVersion20-10-20/README.md

 ### Wireframing

-The pages are developed on their content having crossed links between each other as per below:
+The pages are developed on their content having crossed links between each other.

 ## HOME